Nalžovské Hory: Geography

-Nalžovské Hory lies about 19 km east of Klatovy and 45 km south of Plzeň.
+Nalžovské Hory is located about 19 km east of Klatovy and 45 km south of Plzeň.
 Most of the municipal territory lies in the Blatná Uplands.
-A small part of the territory in the southwest extends into the Bohemian Forest Foothills and includes the highest point of Nalžovské Hory, the hill Vidhošť at 759 m above sea level.
-The territory is rich in small streams and ponds.
+A small part in the southwest extends into the Bohemian Forest Foothills and includes the highest point of Nalžovské Hory, the hill Vidhošť at 759 m above sea level.
+The municipal territory is rich in small streams and fishponds.

 History

 The first written mention of Nalžovy is from 1379.
 Stříbrné Hory was founded in 1521 as a mining settlement and it became a market town in 1530.
 The mining of silver, lead and tin ended in 1585.

 In 1769 the Nalžovy estate was acquired by Nicholas Taaffe, 6th Viscount Taaffe, however, the family memoirs identify his son Francis as the first owner.
 The Viscounts Taaffe were the most significant owners of the estate.
 They owned Nalžovy until 1937, when Richard Taaffe sold it to brothers František and Karel Müller.

 The Müller brothers were entrepreneurs who reconstructed farm buildings, produced cheese here and cultivated improved varieties of rye and oats.
 After World War II, their properties were confiscated and the brothers had to emigrate.
 The castle was returned to the Müller family in 1993, but in 2008 they sold it to a private company.

 The municipality was established in 1952 by the merger of Stříbrné Hory (Silberberg) with Nalžovy (Ellischau).
 It regained the town status in 2008.